 again, each dimple represents one of the 64 winterovers.

 Thanks to Katy Jensen, who originally crunched the data to produce many of the statistics you see here.
-Please recognize that the nationality information is based only on published publicly available data and voluntary contributions.
-Credits for the photos at the top of the page--the group in the left photo is the 1957 team, note Paul Siple in the back row (caption and more information); and the motley crew in the right photo is, of course, the 1977 Pole Souls :).
-The panorama below is the 2004 w/o picture by Glen Kinoshita.
+Credits for the photos at the top of the page--the group in the left photo is the 1957 team, note Paul Siple in the back row (caption and more information); and the motley crew in the right photo is, of course, us 1977 Pole Souls :).
+The panorama below is the 2004 w/o picture, by Glen Kinoshita.